 How to store breast milk in the freezer

 The best tip I have for you when it comes to saving space and having proper organization for your breast milk freezer stash is to use these containers.

 The Lansinoh storage bags fit so perfectly into these I feel like they were actually made for this purpose.
 The bins are actually ice cube bins.

 I first lay the bags flat in the freezer and once they are frozen I can stand them up in the bins.

 *Pro Tip* Use a bread pan to lay your milk bags flat to freeze.
 This gives you a flat even surface.
 And you can stack several bags on top of each other.

 Using these ice cube bins to organize my breast milk freezer stash was the best discovery I have made yet!
 (No exaggeration.)

 I bought 4 of them (because I needed the space!)
 Each container can hold about 13 to 14 bags when filled with 4-6oz each.

 This is BY FAR the BEST way to keep all of your milk organized.

-Breast milk can be stored in a regular freezer with a door (meaning not a deep freezer) for up to 5 months.
-Some people say 6 months, but the proper guidelines indicate 5 months for ideal integrity of the milk.
-A simple way to remember breast milk storage guidelines is the 5-5-5 rule.
+Breast milk can be stored in a regular freezer with a door (meaning not a deep freezer) for up to 4 months.

 Keep in mind, that when you take out a bag of breast milk from the freezer to thaw- it must be used within 24 hours!
 And also, once the breast milk has been thawed, it should not be re-frozen.
 That is why it is best to freezer breast milk in smaller amounts to reduce potential waste.